 The Center for Global Health Science and Security at Georgetown University, directed by Dr. Rebecca Katz, was formally established in September 2016.
 The Center’s multi-disciplinary team develops evidence for action, providing decision makers with the tools they need for sustainable capacity building to prevent, detect and respond to public health emergencies.
 The team incorporates expertise in epidemiology, microbiology, virology, animal and human health systems, demography, economics, finance, statistics, and law.

 There is a lot going on at the Center – join us for an upcoming event.

-emphasizes the reality that combating these diseases requires a range of tools.
+Infectious disease remains among the top problems facing populations around the world.
+Applications are now open for the Master of Science in Global Infectious Disease (GID) emphasizes the reality that combating these diseases requires a range of tools.
 With an emphasis on the intersection between policy and biological sciences; the GID program is the only masters level program in the United States to offer an opportunity to train in infectious disease modeling.

 Get more information about the program: